notjustsomesmalltowngirl/sayit-playground-API/README.md

 - hot-takes

-- never-have-i-ever
+- never have i ever

-- would-you-rather
+- would you rather

-- story-builder
+- story builder

 - riddles

-- two-truths-and-a-lie
+- two truths and a lie

 ## Deployment
 This API is live at: